 NOTE – As a general rule, the resolution bandwidth of the measuring equipment should be equal to the MBW.
 However, to improve measurement accuracy, sensitivity and efficiency, the resolution bandwidth may be smaller than the MBW.
 When the resolution bandwidth is smaller than the MBW, the result should be integrated over the MBW in order to obtain the equivalent noise bandwidth of the MBW.

+3.1.3.4 Additional E-UTRAN spectrum emission with NS value of “NS_27”

+When “NS_27” is indicated in the cell, the power of any UE emission shall not exceed the levels specified in Tables 3.1.3.4-1.

+TABLE 3.1.3.4-1

+Additional requirements